 Timeshare Resale: How The Scam Works

 Beware of the Timeshare Resale scam happening these days, aka the Timeshares For Sale Scheme.
-If you are stuck with a property and ask yourself, 'How to sell a timeshare?' we hope it's not too late.
-We'll show you how the scam works, how to avoid it, and how to report it.
-Meanwhile, hopefully, you find a buyer.
+If you are stuck with a vacation property and ask yourself, ‘How to sell a timeshare?’ we hope it’s not too late.
+In this article, we’ll show you how the scam works, how to avoid it, and how to report it.
+Meanwhile, hopefully, you find legitimate timeshare resale companies and, eventually, a buyer.

-The resale fraud is perpetrating mostly in North America, Australia, and the U.K. Let's see.
-Imagine the following scenario – or maybe you are into this situation right now as an owner:
+The Timeshare Resale Scam is perpetrating mostly in North America, Australia, and the U.K. Imagine the following scenario (maybe you are into this situation right now as an owner):

 You didn’t really use the timeshare you bought four years ago while on vacation.
 Now you are looking to sell it.
 You check the best places with timeshares for sale listings and take the plunge.
 You post an ad online, looking for a buyer.
 One day, you receive a call or email from a company that deals with timeshare resales.
 It sounds like they will save the day as your broker, but beware of a tricky timeshare resort scheme going around this month.
 How does the scam work?

-Watch the video below to see the Timeshare Resale scam exposed:
+Watch the video below to see the Timeshare Resale scam exposed or keep reading:

 You feel good, and it is your lucky day!